aergoio/guide/source/smart-contracts/lua/reference.md

 For both functions, when the called function fails, no error is raised and the contract execution continues.
 It just returns `false` to indicate the failure.

 The difference is that with `contract.pcall` when an error occurs the state and balance modified by the called function rolls back to the state before the call.
+This does not happen when using just `pcall`.

 If no `pcall` or `contract.pcall` is used, then the contract execution stops on exceptions.